garbados/jepsen-couchdb/readme.md

 ## Clusters in CouchDB

 CouchDB isn't built to operate in clusters by default, so for this experiment, our five nodes just replicate between each other, aspiring to be identical.
-To set up that replication, do `make build`.

 Continuous replication in CouchDB sets up a listener on the source database's changes feed, and pushes changes to the source database as they occur.
 If the replication fails at any point, it retries a configurable number of times in lengthening intervals, until eventually it gives up.